Fernán Pérez de Andrade: Social progress and new fights

 Subsequently, Fernán Pérez acted as a great lord, and it is likely that he was a knight at this time, probably having been knighted between 1369 and 1371.
 He began constructing the Castle of Nogueirosa, confronting the prior of the monastery of Sobrado to whom the lands surrounding the castle belonged.
 Fernán Pérez acted without scruples, inspiring gear according to the chronicles, and letting his violent character show.
 He permanently abandoned the pre-existing family castle to rule his domain from the new Castle of Nogueirosa.

-The wars had not ended Galicia.
+The wars had not ended in Galicia.
 After Henry (Henry II of Castile) rose to the throne, several "petristas", or knights favouring Peter, offered the throne to Fernando de Portugal.
 The old petrista Fernando Ruiz de Castro is reported as the instigator behind this, as his enmity towards Henry continued even after Peter's death.